 The following photo comes from The Matter of Time works page on the Guggenheim’s website just to show you the sculptures from above.

 After an all-too-brief visit to the permanent exhibition we were taken through the other rooms of the Guggenheim Museum to see what they were showcasing.
 One Hundred and Fifty Multicolored Marilyns by Andy Warhol was a very obvious eye-catching piece but there were some works by Jean-Michel Basquiat I quite liked too.
-Museum employees were kept busy stepping up to remind people not to take photographs but you can see many of the works at the museum’s site here: Works in the Collection.
+Museum employees were kept busy stepping up to remind people not to take photographs (it’s funny how often museum and gallery visitors seem to forget rules) but you can see many of the works at the museum’s site here: Works in the Collection.

 With the rooms quickly gone through we were then given some free time before we’d need to meet back at the coach for the return to the cruise ship.
 We decided that rather than see some of the artwork in more detail we would head outside as the time left didn’t really leave a lot to meaningfully look at anything and we fancied some photographs of the building from a number of angles as it is such an attractive design.
 It was at this point that we overhead a group of Americans in our tour group grumbling that they hadn’t seen “any real art” and that they didn’t realise it was going to be full of “that modern rubbish.”
 People, eh?
 It’s always advisable to do a little bit of research before booking an excursion.